Test your skills on our all Hosting services and get 15% off!

 30.10.2024

 Renaming files in Linux is a common task, but the approach to renaming can vary depending on your needs and the tools you want to use.
-This article will cover different methods for renaming files in Linux, ranging from simple file renaming with commands like mv to more complex batch renaming with utilities like rename and find.
+This article will discuss various methods for renaming files in Linux, ranging from simple file renaming with commands such as mv to more complex batch renaming with utilities such as rename and find.

-The most basic and commonly used command to rename files in Linux is the mv (move) command.
-The mv command is mainly used for moving files and directories, but it also serves as a renaming tool.
+The most basic and commonly used command for renaming files in Linux is the mv (move) command.
+The mv command is mainly used to move files and directories, but also serves as a renaming tool.

-The syntax for renaming a file is straightforward:
+The syntax for renaming a file is simple:

 mv old_filename new_filename